Channel crossings to the UK exceed 40,000 for the year

 It is nearly seven months since the then home secretary Priti Patel announced plans to send migrants to Rwanda to try to deter people from crossing the Channel.

-Since then, 33,805 people have arrived in the UK after making the journey.
+Since then, a total 35,617 people have arrived in the UK after making the journey, according to MoD figures.

 On April 14, Ms Patel signed what she described as a “world-first” agreement with Rwanda, under which the east African country will receive migrants deemed by the UK to have arrived “illegally”, and are therefore inadmissible under new immigration rules.